 Take action: Pick one “Click here” or “Learn more” link in an article, web page, or other digital content you manage.
 Move the link to better words that make it clear what people can expect if they select the link.
 Don’t forget to delete “Click here.”

-The Progress Over Perfection Way of Adding Captions to Videos
+The Progress Over Perfect Way of Captioning Videos

 Twitter announced it automatically captions any video that doesn’t have any.
 And it uses Microsoft artificial intelligence technology.